deg/sodium/README.md

 Sodium is a wrapper around Soda-ash, Semantic UI React, and Semantic UI.
 Setup requires a couple of steps:

-- Your project.clj should include a dependency on Sodium: `[com.degel/sodium "0.5.0"]`
+- Your project.clj should include a dependency on Sodium: `[com.degel/sodium "0.6.1"]`
+  (Or, copy the clojars label above, if I forgot to update this line!)
 - It will probably (see below) also need a dependency on Soda-ash (currently `[soda-ash "0.4.0"]`, but see the [Soda-ash README](https://github.com/gadfly361/soda-ash) for any recent changes).